bongjinkoo/bongjinkoo.github.io/index.md

 # Research interests
 I utilise geometric/deep learning for discovering the dynamics of protein shape changes (conformational changes) from cryo-EM images.
-With that, I develop models that are more interpretable while not sacrificing their accuracy.
+In this context, I also develop models that are more interpretable while not sacrificing their accuracy.